BBQ tips and techniques

 Terry Black's Barbecue

-Let’s look at Terry Black’s brisket.
-They do the foolproof brisket trim, no mohawk, shaved deckle, rounded flat corners, and a quarter inch fat cap.
-They don’t use a binder, but do spritz with Worchester sauce after 1 and a half hours, and then switch to an ACV spritz after the bark is set.
 They rub with only salt and pepper and smoke it fat side up with Post Oak at 250 degrees for 9ish hours.
 They then check for a dark mahogany color on the cusp of a burned crust.
 They wrap it with butcher paper and pull when it feels right.
 To test they pick it up and gauge doneness by how the point and flat bend and how the lean feels under it with a squeeze.
 They then move the briskets to a 145 degree warmer and rest until it is ready to serve, which can be 10-12 hours.

-When I’m back in Austin, I’d hit up Terry Black’s and get a slice of point, a spicey sausage, a beef rib, and potato salad.
-It’s one of the only places that serves beef ribs every day, so don’t miss out on that.
+When I'm back in Austin, I'd hit up Terry Black's and get a slice of point, a spicy sausage, a beef rib, and potato salad.
+It's one of the only places that serves beef ribs every day, so don't miss out on that.
 Their pepper-forward bark is a bit crunchier than other places, which I personally prefer.
 Definitely make sure you ask for some burnt ends.

 Franklin Barbecue

-Let’s look at Franklin’s brisket.
-They do the foolproof brisket trim, no mohawk, shaved deckle, rounded flat corners, and 1/4″ fat cap.
-They don’t use a binder and do not spritz.
-They claim to only use salt and pepper, but I’m confident I tasted garlic and onion – possibly Lawry’s.
 They smoke it fat side up with Post Oak at 250 degrees for 9 hours without opening the smoker doors.
-They remove it from the smoker, when it turns a dark mahogany almost black color, they pour tallow on top and wrap in paper until done at about 195-203 degrees, but they pull by feel not temp.
+They remove it from the smoker when it turns a dark mahogany almost black color, pour tallow on top and wrap in paper until done at about 195-203 degrees, but they pull by feel not temp.
 They then move them to a 145 degree warmer and rest until it is ready to serve, which can be 10-12 hours.
-(I heard from other folks that they re-wrap in clean butcher paper before putting it in the warmer, but can’t confirm that).

 The staff here really stood out from the other places.
 As we moved through the line I felt like I was visiting with friends.
-They gave us a pit tour, asked us a bunch of questions, and took time to chat like we haven’t seen each other in a while even though we’ve never met.
+They gave us a pit tour, asked us a bunch of questions, and took time to chat.
+I would definitely return for the brisket, sausage, and the mustard-forward potato salad.
+The brisket was definitely the star of the show.

 Valentina's Tex Mex BBQ

-Let’s look at Valentina’s brisket.
-We ordered the Mex Taco mix because we wanted to try something different.
-Valentina’s does the foolproof brisket trim, no mohawk, shaved deckle, rounded flat corners, and 1/4″ fat cap on the flat and a 1/8” fat cap on the point.
-They don’t use a binder and do not spritz.
-Their rub is primarily salt and pepper and they also add garlic, onion, chili powder and “other spices”.
+They don't use a binder and do not spritz.
+Their rub is primarily salt and pepper and they also add garlic, onion, chili powder and "other spices".
 They smoke it fat side up with Mesquite at 260 degrees for about 9 hours.
 They wrap in foil when a dark mahogany bark forms, and pull by feel not by temp.
-They lift it in the middle, observe how the point and flat bend and squeeze to test for tenderness.
-They then move them to a 145 degree warmer and rest until it is ready to serve, which can be 5+ hours.

 I'll be back to Valentina's and will get the brisket, corn, and queso.
 Using Mesquite sets them apart from the others who only smoke with post oak.
 The flavor difference is immediately apparent upon first bite.
 It's not overpowering like most people think Mesquite is.
 It's unique and delicious.